git-loa/crud/crm/NOTES.md

 **Date:2024-09-13**

 # Building a CRUD app
-We are going to buid an app using django.
-This up will perform some crud opearions.
+We are going to learn Django by buid an app.
+This app will perform some crud operations.
 Here CRUD stands for:
 1. Create:
 2. Read:
 3. Update: